 Well we had a little scare when my dog ate bread dough.
 It was sourdough bread dough.
 For years I made homemade sourdough bread on a weekly basis.
-Here are the details of exactly what happened leading up to when my dog ate bread dough, how it happened and how my dog is doing now.
+Here are the details of exactly what happened leading up to when my dog ate bread dough, how it happened and how my dog recovered.

 The incident involved Lulu, our Lhasa Apso mix rescue dog.
 She was about three years old when it happened.
-Today she is seven and doing well, and thankfully we haven’t had any other bread dough incidents since then.
+Today she is about to turn eight and doing well, and thankfully we haven’t had any other bread dough incidents since then.
 Lulu is the first dog I have ever had and the incident was alarming, to say the least.

 Dog Ate Bread Dough